davidplpl/dup7db/db/patient_1000/urine_test/readme.md

-The test was done at age 6 and 2 months.
++ The test was done at age 6 and 2 months.
-The test includes Organic Acid Test (OAT) and Glyphosate test The most significant finding was high levels of Glyphosate.
++ The test includes Organic Acid Test (OAT) and Glyphosate test.
-The test was taken after several months of GAPS diet.
++ The test was taken after several months of GAPS diet.
++ The most significant finding was high levels of Glyphosate.

 The test was done at age 6 and 2 months
 ![](Glyphosate_urine.jpg)